Roadside Assistance Flat Tire Solutions

 Driving on a Flat Tire

-Driving with a flat tire may not appear to be a problem, especially if you are just traveling a small distance to a repair shop.
-Driving on a flat tire, on the other hand, is unsafe and can result in serious damage to both your tire and your vehicle.
+Driving with a flat tire may not be a problem, especially if you are traveling a small distance to a repair shop.
+On the other hand, going on a flat tire is unsafe and can result in severe damage to both your tire and your vehicle.

 How to Prevent a Flat Tire